 And through it all, what he produces is celebratory; his concerts are a dance party.
 (I would be remiss if I didn’t mention that when I saw him perform in San Francisco in 2007 he invited a naked man to come up and dance with him on stage.)

-So thank you Manu Chao; you’re a walking, talking embodiment of what’s most needed.
+So thank you Manu Chao; you’re an embodiment of what’s most needed.